bump-sh/docs/src/_help/specification-support/json-schema.md

 > - `readOnly` properties **are hidden** when they belong to a `publish` operation in AsyncAPI or a `request` in OpenAPI.
 {: .warning}

-> Not displaying `writeOnly` properties in subscribe operations and `readOnly` properties in publish operations allows the use of the same `Schema Object` everywhere it is needed, without generating  confusing informations in the documentation.
+> Not displaying `writeOnly` properties in subscribe operations and `readOnly` properties in publish operations allows the use of the same `Schema Object` everywhere it is needed, without documenting confusing/irrelevant properties in the wrong context.
 {: .info}